Home

 • Sedum (nectar)- Spectabile

 The diameter of this circular island bed is about 9 feet.
-The plants in this garden will bloom from July through October.
+The plants in this butterfly garden design will bloom from July through October.

 If you would like some earlier flowers, add some annuals such as Pentas, Heliotrope, Lantana, Scabiosa or perennial Allium or Chives.